-Dance of the Sunflower Warrior 72x30x1.5 Acrylic
+Dance of the Sunflower Warrior 72x30x1.5 Acrylic on canvas

 The Dance of the Sunflower Warrior, a 72x30x1.5 triptych, embodies my passions of yoga, painting, movement, and flowers.

 I often paint sunflowers with the warrior pose in mind.

 I see sunflowers as symbols of strength, empowerment, TRANSITION, and beauty.
 All of this is necessary here … right now!